 Stud and Color Block Your Clutch

-Edited by Rowan, Anonymous, Rebecca M., Lynn and 1 other
+Edited by Rowan, Rebecca M., Lynn, Eng

 Having a variety of casual and classic fashion items is what women want, because women need a way to have their style pop through on every occasion.
 Nothing makes the outfit speak loudly like a really special sharp clutch.
 This is especially true if it is a color block studded clutch, which is a fashion item that will blend well with your outfit while still being eye-catching.
 You may buy a lot of clutches or bags, only to become bored with them or have them go out of style.
 Then all those clutches end up in the back of your closet, which makes them the perfect items to redesign with colors and studs.
 This article will show you in detail how to color block your clutch and frame it with studs.
 In a few easy steps you can transform your old dull clutch into a new and interesting one that will be great for cocktail parties, dates, or a night out with the girls.